simonheimlicher/heimlicher.com/content/leadership/turn-the-ship-around-l-david-marquet/index.md

 ### Stronger Organizational Culture

 Adopting the principles of Intent-Based Leadership helps to build a stronger, more inclusive organizational culture.
-By prioritizing transparency, collaboration, and continuous learning, organizations create an environment where employees feel valued, supported, and motivated to contribute to the organization's success.
+By prioritizing transparency, collaboration, and continuous learning, organizations create an environment where employees feel valued, supported, and motivated to contribute to the organization’s success.

 ## Real-World Examples of Intent-Based Leadership in Action

-To demonstrate the impact of Intent-Based Leadership, let's explore a few real-world examples of organizations that have successfully implemented this approach.
+To demonstrate the impact of Intent-Based Leadership, let’s explore a few real-world examples of organizations that have successfully implemented this approach.

 ### Case Study: A Manufacturing Company